ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This includes the nesting of an EAT that is a different format than the enclosing EAT.
 The definition of Nested-Token references the CDDL defined in this section.
 When new token formats are defined, the means for identification in a nested token MUST also be defined.

+The top-level CDDL type for CBOR-encoded EATs is EAT-CBOR-Token and for JSON is EAT-JSON-Token (while CDDL and CDDL tools provide enough support for shared definitions of most items in this document, they don’t provide enough support for this sharing at the top level).

 ~~~~CDDL
 {::include cddl/eat-cbor.cddl}